 - Speaking of bulbs, what kind should I use?

 Well, this could get lengthy.
 First, never use a “daylight” bulb in your home.
 These may have commercial usage, but look terrible inside a house.
-Fluorescent lighting comes in a warm white version which is a good idea for saving electricity.
+If you are lighting a kitchen with recessed “cans”, the bulb should be a PAR bulb not a BR style.

-However, the LED industry has been improving.
-Just don’t purchase these bulbs at a big box store. ( you know they kind of look blue).
+The LED industry has improved immensely in the last 5 years.
 Your lighting specialist will have a selection from which you can choose a color temperature that will be flattering to your decor.
 The lower the Kelvin temperature the more yellow or warm the light.
 About 2700-2900 degrees is great for a traditional home.
 In a contemporary home, up to 3200 degrees can lend a crisp and cool ambience which has desirable modern effect without being chilling.

-In the meantime, the pictures I’ve shared are of my own collection of chandeliers accumulated over the years.
+The pictures I’ve shared in the photos are of my own collection of chandeliers accumulated over the years.
 Some sentimental, some just for fun to which I’ve added baubles and trinkets.
 Feel free to share photos of your favorites.